 A referral for an EHCP will occur where the complexity of need or a lack of clarity around the needs of the child are such that a multi-agency approach to assessing that need, to planning provision and identifying resources, is required.
 The decision to make a referral for an Education, Health and Care Plan will be taken at a progress review.
+The SENCO will follow the Bradford's Matrix of Need and Graduated Approach.
 The application for an Education, Health and Care Plans will combine information from a variety of sources including: Parents, Teachers, Inclusion manager, Social Care, Health professionals.